tin6150/cmaq-old/build-ioapi.rst

 (still in ioapi/ )
 cp Makeinclude.Linux2_x86_64ifortdbg Makeinclude.Linux3 + edit  # for intel
 	2 version too at this point
-cp Makeinclude.Linux2_x86_64pg Makeinclude.Linux3.pgi   + edit  # for pgi in container...  (no meaningful edit at this time)
+cp Makeinclude.Linux2_x86_64pg       Makeinclude.Linux4 + edit  # for pgi in container...  (no meaningful edit at this time)

-module load netcdf/4.6.1-intel-p	# so that -lnetcdf can find it make
+#module load netcdf/4.6.1-intel-p	# so that -lnetcdf can find it
+make

 *sigh* nope, doesn't work.  many unfindible symbols.